simonamador/EEG-Channel-Selection-Algorithm/README.md

 13. Task 3
 14. Task 4

-MNE library is used to extract data.
+MNE library is used to extract, filter and segment data.
+Scikit-learn library is used for data normalization.
 The following preprocessing is conducted:
 * Frequency filter 8-33 Hz (Mu & Beta waves)
 * Segmentation
 * Normalization